The Garden Grazer

 • Zucchini: Or you can use yellow summer squash if desired.

-• Kidney beans: I like kidney beans best with this recipe, but you can easily substitute pinto beans or black beans if desired.
+• Kidney beans: I like kidney beans best with this recipe, but you can swap in pinto beans or black beans if desired.

 • Bulgur: I use a medium or coarse grind for this recipe.